zubairfayyaz/zubairfayyaz/README.md

 # Zubair Fayyaz | Data Engineer | Data Analyst

 Welcome to my portfolio repository!
-I am a **Data Engineer** skilled in building efficient data pipelines, designing scalable architectures, and delivering insights that drive business decisions.
-I also have expertise in full-stack development using the **MERN stack**.
+I am a **Data Engineer** with expertise in designing and building efficient data pipelines, scalable architectures, and delivering insights to drive impactful business decisions.
+Additionally, I excel as a **Data Analyst** and **BI Engineer**, transforming raw data into actionable insights and interactive visualizations.

 ---